 The determination of the extent of the loss is made by the authorized treating physician and stated in terms of disability to the particular member injured or the whole person.
-The disability is not a disability to work, but is a physical disability, impairment.
+The disability is not a disability to work, but is a physical disability, perhaps better understood if thought of in terms of impairment.

-The percentage of loss for specific body parts is listed in O.C.G.A. § 34-9-263 and is controlled by law.
-Where an injured employee received more than one PPD rating for the same injury, the injured employee is entitled to the PPD rating that pays the employee the most benefits.
+The percentage of loss or status for certain conditions listed in O.C.G.A. §34-9-263 is controlled by law.
+These are: